MicrosoftDocs/VBA-Docs/api/Excel.SparklineGroup.ModifySourceData.md

 ## Example

-This example selects a sparkline group in the location A1:A4 and modifies the source data to include an additional column using the data in the range B1:D4.
+This example selects a sparkline group in the location A1:A4, and modifies the source data to include an additional column by using the data in the range B1:D4.

 ```vb
 Range("A1:A4").Select